 Gently remove the pot but do not try to loosen the roots of Magnolia trees before planting.
 They have a fleshy root system and can be quite fragile.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the tree.

-For tree forms of Magnolia Merrill, we recommend using a stake and tie kit and rabbit guard when planting, but these are not needed for the bush forms.
+For tree forms of Dwarf Magnolia (not bushes), we recommend using a stake and tie kit and rabbit guard.
+Once planted, water well around the base.
 The help and advice section has further information and videos.

 Gift trees and those required by a specific date can be accommodated with pleasure, although we accept no legal responsibility for late deliveries.